 The main types of sleep apnea are:

-The symptoms of obstructive and central sleep apneas overlap, sometimes making it difficult to determine which type you have.
-The most common symptoms of obstructive and central sleep apneas include:
+The symptoms of obstructive sleep apnea and central sleep apnea overlap.
+Sometimes it’s hard to know which type you have.
+The most common symptoms include:

 When to see a doctor

 Loud snoring can indicate a potentially serious problem, but not everyone who has sleep apnea snores.
-Talk to your health care provider if you have symptoms of sleep apnea.
-Ask your provider about any sleep problem that leaves you fatigued, sleepy and irritable.
+Talk to your healthcare professional if you have symptoms of sleep apnea or any sleep problem that leaves you very tired, sleepy and irritable.

 Obstructive sleep apnea

 This type of sleep apnea happens when the muscles in the back of the throat relax.
-These muscles support the soft palate, the triangular piece of tissue hanging from the soft palate called the uvula, the tonsils, the side walls of the throat and the tongue.
+These muscles support the back of the roof of the mouth, known as the soft palate.
+The muscles also support the tongue, tonsils, side walls of the throat, and the tissue hanging from the soft palate, called the uvula.

 When the muscles relax, your airway narrows or closes as you breathe in.
 You can’t get enough air, which can lower the oxygen level in your blood.
-Your brain senses that you can’t breathe, and briefly wakes you so that you can reopen your airway.
+Your brain senses your inability to breathe and briefly wakes you so that you can reopen your airway.
 This awakening is usually so brief that you don’t remember it.

 You might snort, choke or gasp.
-This pattern can repeat itself 5 to 30 times or more each hour, all night.
-This makes it hard to reach the deep, restful phases of sleep.
+This pattern can repeat itself 5 to 30 times or more each hour, all night, affecting your ability to reach the deep, restful phases of sleep.

 Central sleep apnea

-Sleep apnea can affect anyone, even children.
-But certain factors increase your risk.
+Sleep apnea can affect anyone, even children, but certain factors raise your risk.

 Obstructive sleep apnea

-Factors that increase the risk of this form of sleep apnea include:
+Factors that increase the risk of this form of sleep apnea, also known as OSA, include:

 Central sleep apnea

-Risk factors for this form of sleep apnea include:
+Risk factors for this form of sleep apnea, also known as CSA, include:

-You’re likely to be referred to a sleep disorder center.
-There, a sleep specialist can help you determine your need for further evaluation.
+You’re likely to be referred to a sleep center.
+There, a sleep specialist can recommend further evaluation.

-An evaluation often involves overnight monitoring of your breathing and other body functions during sleep testing at a sleep center.
-Home sleep testing also might be an option.
+An evaluation often involves overnight monitoring at a sleep center, especially if your healthcare professional suspects that you have CSA.
+But home sleep testing also might be an option.
 Tests to detect sleep apnea include:

-For milder cases of sleep apnea, your health care provider may recommend only lifestyle changes, such as losing weight or quitting smoking.
+For milder cases of OSA, your healthcare professional may recommend only lifestyle changes, such as losing weight or quitting smoking.
 You may need to change the position in which you sleep.
-If you have nasal allergies, your provider may recommend treatment for your allergies.
+If you have nasal allergies, your healthcare professional may recommend treatment for your allergies.

 Therapies for OSA

 You’ll likely read, hear or see TV ads about different treatments for sleep apnea.
-Talk with your health care provider about any treatment before you try it.
+Don’t try a new therapy before talking with your healthcare professional first.

 Surgery for OSA

-Surgery may be an option for people with OSA, but usually only after other treatments have failed.
+Surgery may be an option for OSA, but usually only if other treatments aren’t effective.
 Generally, at least a three-month trial of other treatment options is suggested before considering surgery.
-However, for a small number of people with certain jaw structure problems, surgery is a good first option.
+However, for a small number of people with certain jaw structures, it’s a good first option.

 Surgical options might include: